Electroplating: Strike

 Initially, a special plating deposit called a strike or flash may be used to form a very thin (typically less than 0.1 μm thick) plating with high quality and good adherence to the substrate.
 This serves as a foundation for subsequent plating processes.
 A strike uses a high current density and a bath with a low ion concentration.
 The process is slow, so more efficient plating processes are used once the desired strike thickness is obtained.

 The striking method is also used in combination with the plating of different metals.
-If it is desirable to plate one type of deposit onto a metal to improve corrosion resistance but this metal has inherently poor adhesion to the substrate, a strike can be first deposited that is compatible with both.
+If it is desirable to plate one type of deposit onto a metal to improve corrosion resistance but this metal has inherently poor adhesion to the substrate, then a strike can be first deposited that is compatible with both.
 One example of this situation is the poor adhesion of electrolytic nickel on zinc alloys, in which case a copper strike is used, which has good adherence to both.

 Pulse electroplating

-The pulse electroplating or pulse electrodeposition (PED) process involves the swift alternating of the electrical potential or current between two different values resulting in a series of pulses of equal amplitude, duration and polarity, separated by zero current.
+The pulse electroplating or pulse electrodeposition (PED) process involves the swift alternating of the electrical potential or current between two different values, resulting in a series of pulses of equal amplitude, duration, and polarity, separated by zero current.
 By changing the pulse amplitude and width, it is possible to change the deposited film's composition and thickness.

-The experimental parameters of pulse electroplating usually consist of peak current/potential, duty cycle, frequency and effective current/potential.
+The experimental parameters of pulse electroplating usually consist of peak current/potential, duty cycle, frequency, and effective current/potential.
 Peak current/potential is the maximum setting of electroplating current or potential.
 Duty cycle is the effective portion of time in a certain electroplating period with the current or potential applied.
 The effective current/potential is calculated by multiplying the duty cycle and peak value of the current or potential.
 Pulse electroplating could help to improve the quality of electroplated film and release the internal stress built up during fast deposition.
-A combination of the short-duty cycle and high frequency could decrease surface cracks.
+A combination of the short duty cycle and high frequency could decrease surface cracks.
 However, in order to maintain the constant effective current or potential, a high-performance power supply may be required to provide high current/potential and a fast switch.
-Another common problem of pulse electroplating is that the anode material could get plated and contaminated during the reverse electroplating, especially for the high-cost, inert electrode such as platinum.
+Another common problem of pulse electroplating is that the anode material could get plated and contaminated during the reverse electroplating, especially for a high-cost, inert electrode such as platinum.

-Other factors that could affect the pulse electroplating include temperature, anode-to-cathode gap and stirring.
-Sometimes pulse electroplating can be performed in heated electroplating bath to increase the depositing rate since the rate of almost all the chemical reaction increases exponentially with temperature per Arrhenius law.
+Other factors that affect the pulse electroplating include temperature, anode-to-cathode gap, and stirring.
+Sometimes, pulse electroplating can be performed in a heated electroplating bath to increase the deposition rate, since the rate of most chemical reactions increases exponentially with temperature per the Arrhenius law.
 The anode-to-cathode gap is related to the current distribution between anode and cathode.
-Small gap to sample area ratio may cause uneven distribution of current and affect the surface topology of plated sample.
-Stirring may increase the transfer/diffusion rate of metal ions from bulk solution to the electrode surface.
-Stirring setting varies for different metal electroplating processes.
+A small gap-to-sample-area ratio may cause uneven distribution of current and affect the surface topology of the plated sample.
+Stirring may increase the transfer/diffusion rate of metal ions from the bulk solution to the electrode surface.
+The ideal stirring setting varies for different metal electroplating processes.